 Fitting rest into your running schedule

-Recovery is as important a part of any run training programme as the actual running is itself.
-It is during the recovery period that any improvements in fitness are realised.
+Recovery is as important a part of any run training program as the actual running is itself.
+It is during the recovery period that any improvements in fitness are realized.
 With this is mind, here are some key recovery strategies for you to consider …

 If you complete your weekly long run on a Sunday, then you really should think seriously about not doing any running on Monday.
 This will allow you to recovery quicker, especially if you do not have a lot of running mileage behind you or are over 45.